themem12/Weekly-Programming-Challenges-2023/WeeklyChallenges2023/Views/34-TXT/README.md

 # Challenge 34 - TXT

-Create a program capable of interacting with a TXT file.
+Write a program capable of interacting with a TXT file.

 - If it does not exist, you must create a file called "text.txt".
 - From the program you should be able to enter text through the console and save it on a new line each time the "Enter" button is pressed.